WebexCC-SA/LAB-2857/docs/credentials.md

 ```
 admin-podX@ai-services-lab.wbx.ai
 ```
 Where X is your POD number.
-Ask the proctors for the password
+Please ask the proctors for the password